Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 3. RESET+RESTART

-It's the start of a new year, and after a few weeks, many of us are ready to get back on track with our health goals.
-Especially after the binge-eating.
-You've probably heard the term "detox" before.
-At first, toxins are released and so some withdrawal symptoms such as headaches, irritability or mood swings may occur.
-This is completely normal and often a result of cutting back on caffeine, sugar and gluten.
-Many people think that eating only green juice and air will flush out unwanted toxins and reset the digestive system.
+It's the start of a new year, and after a few weeks, many of us are ready to get back on track with our health goals, especially after all the indulgence.
+You've probably come across the term "detox" before.
+Initially, toxins are released, and you might experience some withdrawal symptoms like headaches, irritability, or mood swings.
+This is perfectly normal and often a result of cutting back on caffeine, sugar, and gluten.
+Many people think that you can only live on green juice and fresh air to flush out unwanted toxins and reset your digestive system.
 But that's not the case.
-We have the right tips for a successful 1-week detox.
-At the end of the week, you will have better mental clarity, an increase in energy and all symptoms of imbalance will be greatly improved.
-To help you succeed, the following little rules will help you:
+We have the right tips for a successful one-week detox.
+By the end of the week, you'll have improved mental clarity, increased energy, and all symptoms of imbalance will be significantly reduced.
+To help you succeed, here are a few simple guidelines:

 3.1.
 Liquid meals

 Reduce solid meals and replace them with 1-2 liquid meals.
-The digestive system can digest liquid food more easily and needs less energy to do so.
+The digestive system can process liquid food more easily and requires less energy.
 The remaining energy can then be used for detoxification.

 3.2.
 The 12-hour rule

-When we eat and snack constantly throughout the day, the digestive system never gets a break.
-During the detox, it is best to cut out snacking.
+If we constantly eat and snack throughout the day, our digestive system never gets a break.
+During a detox, it's best to avoid snacking.
 Meals should have a healthy balance of satiating fats and proteins.
-It is also beneficial to make sure that you do not eat anything between the last meal of the day and the first in the morning.
-This is also called the 12-hour rule.
-So if you eat soup for dinner at 7 p.m., wait until 7 a.m. to drink a smoothie.
+It's also beneficial to avoid eating anything between your last meal of the day and your first meal in the morning.
+This is also known as the 12-hour rule.
+So, if you have soup for dinner at 7 p.m., wait until 7 a.m. before having a smoothie.

 3.3.
 Preparation